Resume for Carpenter

 6. Certifications and Training

-If you’ve taken part in specific training courses or obtained certifications directly related to carpentry, you should list them in this section.
-This will show your commitment towards professional development and ongoing education within the field.
+If you’ve completed any specific training programs or received certifications directly related to carpentry, include the details in this section.
+This will show your commitment to professional growth and continuing education within the field.

 Example:

-OSHA Certified: Completed Occupational Safety and Health Administration (OSHA) training course regarding safety guidelines for construction.
+OSHA Certified: Completed Occupational Safety and Health Administration (OSHA) training on construction safety protocols.

 | Section | Content |